abahmanem/camel-casper/src/main/docs/doc.md

 ### Parameters

-Operation needs at least one of the two following parameters to be passed =  stateRootHash or blockHeight
+Operation needs at least one of the two following parameters to be passed =  stateRootHash or blockHash

 | Name | Type | Description | Mandatory |
 |---|---|---|---|